AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

    >[!NOTE]
    >
-   >Dynamic Chat is in the process of being rolled out gradually, with all subscriptions due to have access by spring of 2022.
-For more information, please contact your Customer Success Manager.
+   >Dynamic Chat is in the process of being rolled out gradually and is currently in limited availability.
+This page will be updated with general availability (GA) details as they become available.

 ## Integrations {#integrations}